bijualbert/k8s_ansible_wordpress_mysql/README.md

 Kubernetes is nothing but one of those container orchestration tools only that help us to manage our containers in the best possible ways.
 Apart from managing the containers, it provides some other benefits as well that we will get to know about further in this article.

-I have written one article on the use-cases of Kubernetes.
-To know more about Kubernetes and its use cases in the industry, you can have a look at it:
+One article on the use-cases of Kubernetes- To know more about Kubernetes and its use cases in the industry, you can have a look at it: https://www.linkedin.com/pulse/how-kubernetes-solving-challenges-faced-industries-shubham-mehta/?trackingId=sKor5eYil1ezcXdtHzcwOw%3D%3D

 How Kubernetes Is Solving The Challenges Faced In The Industries?
-Kubernetes has gained popularity for several use cases, given its unique features.
-It's a suitable platform to run… www.linkedin.com

 ANSIBLE